shankar936/Amazon_Sales/README.md

 ```

 ## Findings and Conclusions:
-** Sales Analysis : Branch C and city Naypyitaw generated highest revenue.
+-- Sales Analysis : Branch C and city Naypyitaw generated highest revenue.
-** Product Analysis : Food and beverages has generated highest revenue comapre to remaining products.
+-- Product Analysis : Food and beverages has generated highest revenue comapre to remaining products.
-** Customer Analysis : There are two types of customers they prefer to sold Electronic accessories.
+-- Customer Analysis : There are two types of customers they prefer to sold Electronic accessories.

 ### Conclusions
-** Analysing this dataset the customer ratings has higher for Electronic accessories.Here i identified If we Increase sales on Electronic accessories then it will generate more revenue.
+-- Analysing this dataset the customer ratings has higher for Electronic accessories.Here I identified If we Increase sales on Electronic accessories then it will generate more revenue.